PAHO/WHO Collaboration

-The Center for Health Informatics is a WHO/PAHO Collaborating Center.
-As a WHO/PAHO Collaborating Center, the center is designated by the organization’s director-general to carry out activities in support of the organization’s programs.
+The Center for Health Informatics was designated a PAHO/WHO Collaborating Center.
+As a Collaborating Center, it was tasked by the organisation’s director-general to carry out activities supporting PAHO/WHO programs.

-The center will work on the Pan American Health Organization’s Information Systems for Health (IS4H) project.
-This project seeks to support countries in defining strategies, policies, standards for interoperable and interconnected systems, and best practices in health data management for improving decision-making and well-being.
+The centre contributed to the Pan American Health Organization’s Information Systems for Health (IS4H) project.
+This initiative aims to assist countries in developing strategies, policies, standards for interoperable and interconnected systems, and best practices for health data management to enhance decision-making and overall well-being.

-The Pan American Health Organization (PAHO) wears two institutional hats: it is the specialized health agency of the Inter-American System and also serves as Regional Office for the Americas of the World Health Organization (WHO), the specialized health agency of the United Nations.
+The Pan American Health Organization (PAHO) serves a dual role: it is the specialized health agency of the Inter-American System and also functions as the Regional Office for the Americas of the World Health Organization (WHO), the health-focused agency of the United Nations.

 More on IS4H